 Issuu provides a collaborative tool and editor called Magma.

 However, Magma is included only in the Optimum Plan, and it’s quite difficult to handle.

 Selling your Publications on Joomag or with Joomag Competitors – Issuu and Yumpu

-As a Yumpu PROKiosk customer you have the possibility to sell your digital papers in your individual App.
+As a Yumpu PROKiosk customer, you have the possibility to sell your digital papers in your individual App.

-However, I for my part have found a way to create digital publications online that is effective, extremely easy and best of all is that it’s absolutely free!
+However, I for my part have found a way to create digital publications from pdf online that is effective, incredibly easy and best of all is that it’s free!